Canaan Dog: History

 Canaan dogs, or dogs nearly identical, were also found in Syria over 9,000 years ago.
 At the time of the diaspora, the Israelites were forcefully removed from their land and, according to oral tradition, had to leave behind their dogs which reverted to the wild.
 Excavations in Israel unearthed the Ashkelon dog cemetery, the largest known animal cemetery in the ancient world, containing 700 dog skeletons, all of which were anatomically similar to the Canaan dog of modern times.
 The cemetery dates back to the time of occupation by the Persian Empire and archaeologists hypothesize that the dogs were revered as sacred animals.
 Populations of free-ranging dogs continued to be found in the Negev for many years, with Bedouins using them to herd their livestock and guard their camps.

 Animal behaviorist Rudolphina Menzel discovered these dogs in the 1930s.
-In 1935, the Haganah approached her to develop a military dog program, specifically mine detection.
 She captured a select group of semi-wild dogs, tamed, trained, and began breeding them.
 Menzel found these dogs to be highly adaptable and simple to domesticate.
 She launched a breeding program, providing working dogs for the military, named the dogs of this program "Canaan dogs."